A Roguelike PvE shooter, focused on replayability and player lead decision making.

 The perk system

-The perk system allowed players to select from a pool of perks before each wave, encouraging strategic decision-making through synergistic combinations.
-For instance, one perk could increase damage based on ammo used, while another could reward ammo for each kill, promoting a focused playstyle.
-With 24 perks available, each playthrough offered a unique experience.
+The perk system allowed players to select from a pool of perks before each wave, encouraging snap strategic decision-making and dynamic perk synergy combinations.
+For instance, one perk could increase damage based on ammo used which worked well with another that rewarded ammo for each headshot, promoting a playstyle where players focused more on accurate shots than rapid firing.

 The economy